Bumgarner outpitches and outhits deGrom, Giants top Mets 3-1

 TRAINER’S ROOM

-Mets: Mesoraco left the game after the fourth inning with neck stiffness. … RF Jay Bruce (sore right hip), on the disabled list since June 19 is expected to be activated for Friday’s series opener against Washington.
+Mets: Mesoraco left the game after the fourth inning with neck stiffness.
+He was sent for an MRI. … RF Jay Bruce (sore right hip), on the disabled list since June 19 is expected to be activated for Friday’s series opener against Washington.
 Manager Mickey Callaway said Bruce will see time at first base and right field. … Third base coach Glenn Sherlock was away from the team due to a family matter.
 He is expected to return Friday.

 UP NEXT